 This bill amends the Code of West Virginia to enhance the emergency event notification and reporting requirements for industrial facilities, well operators, and pipeline operators.
-It clarifies the responsibilities of these entities during emergency events, such as explosions or hazardous substance releases, and mandates that they report incidents to the local county 9-1-1 Center or the Mine and Industrial Accident Emergency Operations Center within 15 minutes.
-The bill also establishes that the Department of Environmental Protection will investigate compliance with these requirements and outlines the process for imposing civil penalties for non-compliance, including the conditions under which penalties may be waived.
+Key changes include clarifying the definitions of "industrial facility" and "emergency event," and establishing specific reporting protocols that must be followed within 15 minutes of an incident.
+The bill mandates that industrial facilities contact the local county 9-1-1 Center to report emergencies and provides detailed information that must be included in these reports.
+Additionally, it specifies that the Department of Environmental Protection will investigate compliance with these requirements and outlines the process for imposing civil penalties for non-compliance.

 Statutes affected: Introduced Version: 15-5B-3a, 15-5C-2